Nonalcoholic Fatty Liver Disease

 Other conditions that may be associated with NAFLD include polycystic ovary syndrome, hypothyroidism, and obstructive sleep apnea.
 A history of cholecystectomy, independent of risk factors for gallstones, increases risk of NAFLD.

 Primary conditions that can lead to hepatic steatosis (and therefore are not necessarily considered NAFLD) include:

 Drugs (e.g., glucocorticoids, synthetic estrogens, and certain pesticides).

-The diagnosis of NAFLD requires: documentation of hepatic steatosis on imaging or by biopsy, exclusion of overconsumption of alcohol, and exclusion of other causes of hepatic steatosis.
+The diagnosis of NAFLD requires all of the following: documentation of hepatic steatosis on imaging or by biopsy, exclusion of overconsumption of alcohol, and exclusion of other causes of hepatic steatosis.
 Alcoholic liver disease should be ruled out by history, physical examination, and laboratory testing, as necessary.

-Laboratory studies that may be helpful in the evaluation include complete blood count (CBC), blood chemistry, liver function tests, and coagulation studies.
+Laboratory studies that may be helpful in the evaluation include complete blood count, blood chemistry, liver function tests, and coagulation studies.

-NASH differs from alcoholic hepatitis in that the alanine aminotransferase (ALT) is generally greater than the aspartate aminotransferase (AST).
+NASH differs from alcoholic hepatitis in that the alanine aminotransferase is generally greater than the aspartate aminotransferase.
 The bilirubin level is generally not elevated, but alkaline phosphatase may be up to 2-3 times the upper limit of normal.
 However, liver function testing is not sufficient to make the diagnosis as these enzymes may be normal even with significant histologic pathology.